Welcome, welcome, welcome.

 This was our very first tagline in 2014 and it still sums up how we feel today.

-From the beginning, we wanted Storq to be an antidote to all the things that have contributed to the widely held notion that maternity and nursing clothes are the absolute worst (scratchy fabrics, trendy styles, loud prints, bad fits, limited sizing, ruched seams, et al.).
+From the beginning, we wanted Storq to be an antidote to all the things that have contributed to the widely held notion that maternity and nursing clothes are the absolute worst (scratchy fabrics, bad fits, limited sizing, ruched seams, ruffles, et al.).

 Pregnancy and parenthood can really throw off your sense of self, and it’s the little things like having clothes that fit, feel good and make you feel put together that actually help you get out the door every day.
 It’s not about more things, just better things that are designed to last.